 AC: So, why did you focus on this complication?
 Was it your purpose to create the USS?

-RM: I started working on the day/night function, I wanted to improve it.
-In 2014 I created Krayon, it was a shame that every watch able to tell the time of sunset and sunrise must be built for a specific city.
+MRI: I started working on the day / night function, I wanted to improve it.
+In 2014 i created Krayon, it was a shame that every watch able to tell the time of sunset and sunrise must be built for a specific city.
 I chose to focus on this complication as it was considered impossible to be made.
 In 2014 I understood that it was possible and started calculating what really interferes with the presetting of the watch.
-In 2015 I found a mechanical object able to deal with the mathematical models that I found and so I decided to use it!
+In 2015 i found a mechanical object able to deal with the mathematical models that I found and so I decided to use it!

 AC: Wow!
 Let's change the focus for a while: what's the future for watchmaking in your opinion?
 Is there one?